FineGamez/Dynamic-Shortcuts-Public/README.md

 Then, you may delete the original zipped file if you wish, and open the decompressed folder.

-Lastly, double click the <b>dynamic-shortcuts.exe</b> file in the folder (this step is to be repeated everytime you wish to run the app directly).
+Lastly, double click the <b>dynamic-shortcuts.exe</b> file in the folder (this step is to be repeated everytime you wish to run the app directly), and give it some time on first load.

 🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉